bobmonsour/bobmonsour.com/src/pages/about.md

 Most of the pages on the site are using the Classical Humanist fonts from [Modern Font Stacks](https://modernfontstacks.com/), a set of system fonts that look similar across browsers and operating systems.
 This eliminates the need to load a font from an external source.

-The 11ty Bundler posts are using the Rounded Sans fonts, also from [Modern Font Stacks](https://modernfontstacks.com/).
+The 11ty Bundle posts are using the Rounded Sans fonts, also from [Modern Font Stacks](https://modernfontstacks.com/).